ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

   1.4 [2001:DB8::3.80, Wi-Fi, TCP]
 ~~~~~~~~~~

 DNS-Based Service Discovery {{?RFC6763}} can also provide an endpoint derivation step.
 When trying to connect to a named service, the client may discover one or more hostname and port pairs on the local network using multicast DNS {{?RFC6762}}.
 These hostnames should each be treated as a branch that can be attempted independently from other hostnames.
-Each of these hostnames might resolve to one or more addresses, whcih would create multiple layers of branching.
+Each of these hostnames might resolve to one or more addresses, which would create multiple layers of branching.

 ~~~~~~~~~~
 1 [term-printer._ipp._tcp.meeting.ietf.org, Wi-Fi, TCP]